anomaly/lab-python-server/README.md

 It is important to pay attention to such detail, and doing what is right for the environment and language.

-To assist with this `src/labs/schema/utils.py` provides the class `AppBaseModel` which inherits from `pydantic`'s `BaseModel` and configures it to use `humps`'s `camelize` function to convert snake case to camel case.
-To use it simply inherit from `AppBaseModel`:
+To assist with this `src/labs/schema/utils.py` provides the class `AppBaseModel` which inherits from `pydantic`'s `BaseModel` and configures it to use `to_lower_camel` function to convert snake case to camel case.
+If you inherit from `AppBaseModel` you will automatically get this behaviour:

 ```python
 from .utils import AppBaseModel